Mailu/Mailu/docs/configuration.rst

-The ``AUTH_RATELIMIT_USER`` (default: 50/day) holds a security setting for fighting attackers that attempt to guess a user's password (typically using a password bruteforce attack).
-The value defines the limit of distinct authentication attempts allowed for any given account within a specific timeframe.
+The ``AUTH_RATELIMIT_USER`` (default: 50/day) holds a security setting for fighting attackers that attempt to guess a user's password (typically using a password brute-force attack).
+The value defines the limit of distinct authentication attempts allowed for any given account within a specific time-frame.
 Multiple attempts for the same account with the same password only counts for one.

 The ``AUTH_RATELIMIT_EXEMPTION_LENGTH`` (default: 86400) is the number of seconds